kmlawson/skills-in-transnational-history/seminars.md

 Ch 27 Qualitative Approaches pp404-416
 Ch 28 Analyzing Affiliation Networks pp417-433

-## Week 11 - Epistemologies of Quantification and the Critical Digital Humanities
+## ERASE - Epistemologies of Quantification and the Critical Digital Humanities

 This week we will again step back and reflect on some of the risks and theoretical problems with heavily quantitative approaches.
 We will discuss some of the literature on this in the "critical digital humanities" and then ask ourselves how our own projects for this module faced these issues.